gongqilin/API/getting_started/request_for_an_authorization_code.md

     </tr>
     <tr>
         <td>Invalid Client Id</td>
-        <td>When an invalid client id is passed as a query parameter</td>
+        <td>When an invalid client id is passed as a query parameter.</td>
         <td>INVALID CLIENT</td>
         <td>BAD CLIENT CREDENTIALS</td>
     </tr>
     <tr>
         <td>Invalid Response Type</td>
-        <td>If response type parameter contains anything except "code"</td>
+        <td>If response type parameter contains anything except "code".</td>
         <td>UNSUPPORTED_RESPONSE_TYPE</td>
         <td>UNSUPPORTED RESPONSE TYPE &lt;The passed invalid code&gt;</td>
     </tr>
     <tr>
         <td>Invalid scope</td>
         <td>The current valid list of scope is 'fundList','investment','audit' and 'selfwealth'.
-If the client passes anything else as scope, BGL will return an error</td>
+If the client passes anything else as scope, BGL will return an error.</td>
         <td>INVALID_SCOPE</td>
         <td>Invalid scope : &lt;The invalid scope passed&gt;</td>
     </tr>
     <tr>
         <td>Invalid redirect URI</td>
-        <td>The client should pass the redirect uri that was registered with BGL, as explained in Section - [Obtaining BGL API Credentials](obtaining_bgl_api_credentials.md).
-If an invalid redirect uri is passed as the redirect_uri parameter, BGL will respond with an error</td>
+        <td>The client should pass the redirect uri that was registered with BGL, as explained in [Obtaining BGL API Credentials](obtaining_bgl_api_credentials.md).
+If an invalid redirect uri is passed as the redirect_uri parameter, BGL will respond with an error.</td>
         <td>INVALID GRANT</td>
         <td>INVALID REDIRECT: &lt;passed invalid uri&gt; DOES NOT MATCH ONE OF THE REGISTERED VALUES: [&lt;the url that is registered with the system&gt;]</td>
     </tr>